theom/python-threejs-framework/README.md

 #### Back-end

-* Implemented in Python 3.
+The back-end is implemented in Python 3:

 * Uses the Tornado web server.
 * Very basic handling of socket messages.
 * ZODB (ZEO) database connection from the web server.
-* ZODB run as a separate process and accessed using ZEO.
+* ZODB runs as a separate process and accessed using ZEO.

 ### Examples